THIS CLASS ONLY TAKES PLACE IN KYOTO

 |Today we start from shopping at local supermarket.
 You will learn how variety of dishes you can cook by combining some of the key ingredients and seasonal vegetables as well as meats.
 One particular attention is paid to Tsukemono (Japanese pickles) which we make today.|

 |Day 4: Soba, Tempura and Donburi||Soba is one very popular Japanese food which many Japanese have eaten but have never made.
 Mastering soba making requires so many hours of experience but here we learn how to make this tasty noodle as a beginner.
 Together you learn tempura and Oyako-don, which often comes with soba as set meal dishes in Japanese Teishoku (set meal) restaurants.|

 |Day 5: Kaiseki||Using the technique and knowledge you learn, finally you try making Kaiseki, a traditional Japanese course meal with many plates, as well as popular dessert Daifuku Mochi.|

 *Course contents can be customized to serve your special needs and interests.

-We offer 1 extra day course of New Year Feast (Osechi in Japanese) by 20,000 yen per person on Day 6 upon request.
+We offer 1 extra day course of New Year Feast (Osechi in Japanese) by extra 18,000 yen per person on Day 6 upon request.

-- We ask 20% non-refundable deposit payment by credit card or bank transfer after confirming the date.
+- We ask full payment by credit card after confirming the date.
 We send e-invoice to you.

 - more than 4 weeks before – 100% refund